Skip to main content

 Cassiopeia Extended is a so-called Child template of the well-known Cassiopeia theme.
 Cassiopeia is the Joomla website template based on Bootstrap 5.

-In the color settings you can now easily choose different colors for backgrounds, links and texts.
+In the colour settings, you can now easily choose different colours for backgrounds, links and texts.

 joomla6 cassiopeia extended colors